-Talking to a loved one about big issues like aging, money, health and end-of-life care can be awkward.
-But waiting is risky and we find ourselves in the midst of a crisis when it’s hard to think straight.
+Talking to loved ones about big issues like aging, money, health and end-of-life care can be awkward.
 Having honest conversations now lets you know what your parents or loved ones want, and can help ensure that they live life on their terms and as fully as possible.
 When you know what matters most to those you care about, you can engage accordingly – making changes if necessary now and more informed decisions in the future.
-Even a couple of hours today can save your family years of regret later.

 The conversation could involve a wide range and mix of people including: